khoidauminh/coffeevis_rs/README.md

 | --effect | none | rendering is scaled and presented as is |

 ## Notes

-Upon launch coffeevis will grab your default audio source, use an audio config tool to direct your desired source to coffeevis (e.g. `pavucontrol`).

 On Wayland, coffeevis cannot set itself on top so you will have to rely on an external tool.
 For example, on KDE Plasma, you can use the window rules feature.